babylonlabs-io/simple-staking/docs/WalletIntegration.md

    */
   abstract getPublicKeyHex(): Promise<string>;

    /**
-   * Signs a transaction.
-Should finalize after signing.
+   * Signs the given PSBT in hex format.
    * @param psbtHex - The hex string of the unsigned PSBT to sign.
-   * @returns A promise that resolves to the signed transaction.
+   * @returns A promise that resolves to the hex string of the signed PSBT.
    */
   abstract signPsbt(psbtHex: string): Promise<string>;

   /**
-   * Signs multiple transactions.
-Should finalize after signing.
+   * Signs multiple PSBTs in hex format.
    * @param psbtsHexes - The hex strings of the unsigned PSBTs to sign.
-   * @returns A promise that resolves to an array of signed transactions.
+   * @returns A promise that resolves to an array of hex strings, each representing a signed PSBT.
    */
   abstract signPsbts(psbtsHexes: string[]): Promise<string[]>;